-1. The graph of the differentiable function shown in the left window has a box centered around the point (1, 2).
-Drag the point on the line segment at the top to see a "zoomed in" view of this boxed area of the graph in the right window.
+The graph of the differentiable function shown in the left window has a box centered around the point (1, 2).
+You can use the up/down arrows at the top of the screen (or drag the point on the line segment) to see a "zoomed in" view of this boxed area of the graph in the right window.